 The federal deduction was enacted in 1986 and was last changed in 1998.
 Prior to tax year 2003, only a specified percentage of the premiums could be deducted in arriving at federal adjusted gross income, and remaining premiums could be taken as an itemized medical deduction.
 A Minnesota provision enacted in 1992 allowed the subtraction of any premiums not deducted federally.
-Because all qualifying premiums can now be deducted federally, the Minnesota subtraction was repealed in 2003.
+The Minnesota subtraction was repealed in 2003.

-Approximately 87,000 taxpayers are estimated to benefit from this deduction in tax year 2003.
+Approximately 98,000 taxpayers are estimated to benefit from this deduction in tax year 2007.